-Facelift methods for facelifting?
-Questions to PD Tremp
+Facelift methods for face lifting?
+Questions for PD Tremp

-There are different methods of facelifting to tighten the sagging parts of the face for a long time.
+There are different methods of face lifting to tighten the sagging parts of the face for a long time.
 The classic face lift can be divided into different layers.
-However, the current trend is towards the minimally invasive method with short recovery time and low surgical risk.
+However, today's trend is towards the minimally invasive method with a short recovery time and low surgical risk.

-During a SMAS lift, the facial contours are lifted and redynamized.
-This restores the original, natural appearance of the face is restored.
+During a SMAS lift, the facial contours are lifted and redynamised.
+Thus the original, natural appearance of the face is restored.
 Often the combined autologous fat treatment is performed at the same time.

-With face lifting, flabby tissue can be corrected and lifted throughout the face.
-In doing so, the lost harmonies in the face can be balanced and the face rejuvenated.
+With a facelift, sagging tissues throughout the face can be corrected and lifted.
+In the process, the lost harmonies in the face can be balanced and the face can be rejuvenated.

-The facelift allows the tightening of the facial skin or the lifting of lowered eyebrows, cheeks or a sagging facial contour.
+The facelift allows for the tightening of the facial skin or also the lifting of lowered eyebrows, cheeks or a sagging facial contour.

-The processes in the skin slow down with increasing age, which contributes to the general skin aging.
-In addition to biologically induced aging, internal and external factors support the skin sagging.
+The processes in the skin slow down with age, which contributes to general skin ageing.
+In addition to biological ageing, internal and external factors support skin sagging.

-Hormonal changes are an essential factor for sagging skin.
-Lifestyle and too much time in the sun can contribute to collagen damage and accelerating damage to the skin structure.
+A major factor in sagging skin is hormonal changes.
+Lifestyle and too much time in the sun can contribute to collagen damage and accelerate skin texture damage.

-Very lasting results can be achieved with the facelift.
+Very lasting results can be achieved with a facelift.
 A facelift is a complex procedure that often takes several hours.
-Existing excess skin and tissue is removed surgically.
-At the same time the skin is tightened and the deeper structures are repositioned.
+Existing excess skin and tissue is surgically removed.
+At the same time, the skin is tightened and the deeper structures repositioned.

-Modern surgical techniques allow a gentle and safe treatment without large conspicuous scars.
-The downtimes are also comparatively short.
-Naturalness should always have top priority during a facelift.
+Modern surgical techniques allow gentle and safe treatment without large noticeable scars.
+Downtime is also comparatively short.
+Naturalness should always be the top priority for a facelift.

-Until the 70s, facelifts tightened the superficial skin without the SMAS.
-In a SMAS lift (= superficial musculo-aponeurotic system) the facial contours (muscle / connective tissue plate) are lifted and supported.
+Until the 70s, a facelift tightened the superficial skin without the SMAS.
+With a SMAS lift (= superficial musculo-aponeurotic system) the facial contours (muscle / connective tissue plate) are lifted and supported.

 The aim is to restore the original appearance of the face.
-In doing so, the face does not collapse, but retains its dynamism and natural tension over the years.
-The mask-like tightening of the face is thereby prevented.
+The face does not collapse, but retains its dynamism and natural tension over the years.
+The mask-like tightening of the face is prevented.

-The technique of SMAS plication primarily treats the deeper lying, hanging structures.
+The SMAS plication technique primarily treats the deeper, hanging structures.
 The preparation is above the SMAS.
-After the SMAS is displayed, the movable to the non-movable SMAS part is fixed by several sutures.
+After the SMAS is exposed, the mobile to the non-mobile SMAS part is fixed by several sutures.

-The excess SMAS can be shortened afterwards.
+The excess SMAS can then be shortened.
 The procedure is relatively easy to perform and has low risks for the patient.

 MACS Lift for face lifting

-With MACS lifting, the incision is made in the area in front of the ear.
+In the MACS lift, the incision is made in the area in front of the ear.
 The preparation is less extensive than with the classic face-neck lift.

-Tightening is achieved by sutures that lift the sunken tissue vertically.
-This mainly lifts the midface and the eye area, rather than the neck.
+The tightening is done via sutures that lift the sagging tissue vertically.
+The mid-face and the eye area are mainly tightened, less the neck.
 The advantage is a small incision line and low risk of injury to the facial nerves.

-With the Simple MACS Lift can be used to correct the lower third of the face can be corrected.
-It can be used to treat the neck and cheeks as well as the angle between the neck and chin.
-The Extended MACS Lift also allows the nasolabial wrinkles and the midface to be influenced.
+The Simple MACS Lift can be used to correct the lower third of the face.
+It can be used to treat the neck and facial cheeks as well as the angle between the neck and chin.
+The Extended MACS Lift additionally allows the nasolabial folds and the midface to be affected.

 Deep plane facelift to tighten the midface

-The Deep Plane Facelift is an option for lowered face areas.
-In a Deep Plane Lift, the tissue layer under the SMAS is prepared.
-The skin does not need to be separated from the SMAS.
+The Deep Plane Facelift is an option for sunken areas of the face.
+In a Deep Plane Lift, the layer of tissue under the SMAS is prepared.
+The skin does not have to be separated from the SMAS.

-The advantage of this method is the low risk of superficial scarring of the skin.
+The advantage of the method is the low risk of superficial scarring of the skin.
 The natural facial expression is also preserved.

 This technique is particularly suitable for older patients with changes in the midface and nasolabial fold.
 The results are long-lasting.
-However, there is an increased risk of nerve injury.
+However, there is an increased risk of injury to the nerves.

 The sub-SMAS preparation is the basic principle to tighten the overlying skin structures for a long time.